-The IMT base station antenna gain towards horizon can be calculated by assuming that the IMT antenna panel is pointing in the azimuth direction of the SRS/EESS earth station and by using the mechanical tilt and the height of the IMT antenna, and the size of the user service area.
-Once the highest steering angle of the IMT antenna is determined, the separation angle between the IMT antenna beam and the 0-degree horizon is calculated.
-This separation angle is then used in the IMT antenna gain pattern to determine the gain towards horizon in the standard methodology.

-The IMT base station and user station characteristics will be specified by WP 5D.
+The IMT base station transmit power and antenna gain towards the horizon will be specified by WP 5D.

 4 SRS/EESS protection level and reference bandwidth

 For SRS (deep space) systems operating in the 8400-8450 MHz band, Rec.
 ITU-R SA.1157 gives the protection level (I0) as −221 dBW in a reference bandwidth of 1 Hz.
 The probability p that is to be used in propagation loss calculation is either 0.1% for unmanned missions or 0.001% for manned missions.
 Since most of SRS earth stations can support both manned and unmanned missions, the value of 0.001% should be used.